Denver · Denver Metro · Median Home Value $625,000 · Population 715,522

 $400K–$550K

 Green Valley Ranch and the broader DIA corridor represent Denver’s most affordable entry point with the strongest rental yield potential.
 Airport proximity, the A-Line commuter rail, and billions in planned development around DIA’s Pena Boulevard are driving both appreciation and rental demand.
-Investors use HELOCs on GVR properties to fund additional rental acquisitions in the same corridor — a strategy that leverages Denver’s eastward growth trajectory and the ongoing infrastructure investment that will reshape this part of the city over the next decade.
+Investors use HELOCs on GVR properties to fund additional rental acquisitions in the same corridor — a strategy that rides Denver’s eastward growth trajectory and the ongoing infrastructure investment that will reshape this part of the city over the next decade.

 Cherry Creek